ISISComputingGroup/ibex_developers_manual/WISH-Needle-Valve-Controller.md

 | Temperature | `.DISP`=0 | `.DISP`=1 |

 ### Summary
-For a very explicit summary, see below for truth tables for the writability of `MANUAL_FLOW` and `TEMP`.
+For a very explicit summary of write access for these two PVs, see  below:

 #### `MANUAL_FLOW`
 |  | `FLOW_SP_MODE_SELECT`=0 (Auto) | `FLOW_SP_MODE_SELECT`=1 (Manual) |